aws-samples/aws-online-data-migration-workshop/module5/README.md

 - Within your Windows EC2 instance, click on the Windows START icon in the bottom left hand corner and type **Powershell** and select **Windows Powershell**

-Then copy and paste the below into the powershell window to install Google Chrome
+Then copy and paste the below into the powershell window as a single line to download and install Google Chrome

     $Path = $env:TEMP; $Installer = "chrome_installer.exe"; Invoke-WebRequest "http://dl.google.com/chrome/install/375.126/chrome_installer.exe" -OutFile $Path\$Installer; Start-Process -FilePath $Path\$Installer -Args "/silent /install" -Verb RunAs -Wait; Remove-Item $Path\$Installer